adambelniak/WindForecast/README.md

     - deterministic training, gpus
 4. config.tune - tune config; set of params to check

+There are multiple configurations (yaml files) already prepared in [src/wind_forecast/config/experiment](src/wind_forecast/config/experiment), but they all use Sequence2SequenceWithCMAXDataModule, which requires CMAX files (reflectivity images).
+If you don't use CMAX files, better use Sequence2SequenceDataModule together with use_cmax_data: False and load_cmax_data: False.
+Sequence2SequenceWithCMAXDataModule is used in my experiments to have equal datasets across all experiments in my thesis.

 ## :running: Running
 Obtaining datasets is described in [synop readme](src/synop/README.md), [GFS readme](src/gfs_archive_0_25/README.md) and [CMAX readme](src/radar/README.md).